fcboucher/BBMV/Tutorial-BBMV.md

 ```
 *BBM_x* should be the model with the lowest AICc since this is the model we used for simulating the data.
 However, since we have a rather small dataset (20 tips) and since *BBM+V* is highly stochastic it might not always be the case.
 If you're not convinced, try running an example with 100 tips instead of 20.

-The **BBMV** package has a function for plotting what we call the 'adaptive landscape' estimated by the model.
-The adaptive landscape is defined as the stationary distribution of the *BBM+V* process, which is directly related to the evolutionary potential as follows: AL(x)=-exp(V'(x)).
+The **BBMV** package has a function for plotting what we call the 'macroevolutionary landscape' estimated by the model.
+The macroevolutionary landscape is defined as the stationary distribution of the *BBM+V* process, which is directly related to the evolutionary potential as follows: AL(x)=-exp(V'(x)).
 Here, we again need to specify the number of points used to discretize the trait interval but this is just for plotting purposes:
 ```r
 plot.landscape.BBMV(model=BBM_x,Npts=100)
 ```
 As for adaptive landscapes in quantitative genetics, we see peaks towards which trait values are attracted and valleys from which traits are repulsed.
-The plot shows you the adaptive landscape over the whole trait interval, from the lower to the upper bound.
-We can also plot the adaptive landscapes inferred by the four different versions of *BBMV* we have fitted (notice the flat landscape imposed in the first model):
+The plot shows you the macroevolutionary landscape over the whole trait interval, from the lower to the upper bound.
+We can also plot the macroevolutionary landscapes inferred by the four different versions of *BBMV* we have fitted (notice the flat landscape imposed in the first model):
 ```r
 plot.multiple.landscapes.BBMV(models=list(BBM,BBM_x, BBM_x2x, BBM_full),Npts=100,ylim=c(0,0.06))
 ```